 The WCDHB also offers a supportive Extended Orientation package for new graduate Enrolled Nurses who have recently completed the Diploma in Enrolled Nursing.
 For more information about this package, please contact Sarah Gilsenan via our Professional Nursing Department.

-Applications for 2022 Postgraduate Study funding are now open (Applications closing date is Friday, 29 April 2022).
+Applications for Postgraduate Study funding are now open (Applications closing date is Friday, 20th October 2023).
+Find out more here.